bcaffo/regmodsbook/manuscript/10_adjustment.md

 of this relationship depends on group status.
 The treatment variable is also related to Y; especially look at the horizontal lines which connect the group means onto the Y axis.

-* The X variable is unrelated to group status
-* The X variable is related to Y, but the intercept depends on group status.
-* The group variable is related to Y.
-  * The relationship between group status and Y is constant depending on X.
+Furthermore, notice that the relationship between group status and Y is constant depending on X.
-  * The relationship between group and Y disregarding X is about the same as holding X constant
+In other words, both the apparent relationship and our estimated model have parallel lines.
+(Remember, our model, by not including an interaction term, did not allow for estimated non parallel lines.)

+Finally, notice that the estimated relationship between the group variable and the outcome doesn't change much, regardless of whether X is accounted for or not.
+You can see this by comparing the distance between the horizontal lines and the distance between the intercepts of the fitted lines.
+The horizontal lines are the group averages (disregarding X).
+That the relationship doesn't change much is ultimately a statement about balance.
+The nuisance variable (X) is well balanced between levels of the group variable.
+So, whether you account for X or not, you get about the same answer.
+Moreover, we have lots of data at every level of
+X to make a direct comparison of the group on Y.
+One way to try to achieve such balance with high probability is to randomize the group variable.
+This is especially useful, of course, when one doesn't get to observe the nuisance covariate.
+Though be careful that as the number of unobserved covariates

+Now let's consider less ideal settings.

 <!--
----
 ## Simulation 2
 ```{r, fig.height=5, fig.width=5, echo = FALSE, results='hide'}
 n <- 100; t <- rep(c(0, 1), c(n/2, n/2)); x <- c(runif(n/2), 1.5 + runif(n/2));